bertofurth/Seagate-Central-Debian/README.md

     timedatectl set-ntp yes

 ### Optional - Update Debian
-Ensure that your system is running the latest Debian software by performing an update using the following commands issued as root
+Ensure that your system is running the latest software in your Debian release (Bullseye) by performing an update using the following commands issued as root

      apt-get update
      apt-get dist-upgrade